Exciting and Fun Facts About Animals for Kids

 - Elephants are the world’s largest mammals living on land.

-- The elephant uses its trunk to know the size, shape and also to know if it is too hot or cold.
+- The elephant uses its trunk to know the size, shape, and temperature of objects.
 It is used to suck in water or pick up food and put it into its mouth.

 - The huge, thin ears of an elephant are made of blood vessels which help them to regulate their body temperature.

-- Elephants use their trunks to breathe when they swim in deep waters.
+- Elephants use their trunks for breathing when they swim in deep waters.

-- Male elephants leave their herds when they reach 13 years of age while females live in their herd for their entire lifetime.
+- Male elephants leave their herds when they reach 13 years of age, while females live in their herds for their entire lifetime.

-- The length of the giraffe’s long neck measures between 1.5 to 1.8 metres.
+- The length of a giraffe’s neck measures between 1.5 to 1.8 metres.

-- A giraffe’s tail is made up of hair that is about 10 times thicker than the human hair.
+- A giraffe’s tail is made up of hair that is about ten times thicker than human hair.

-- Horns are present on male and female giraffes, with males having up to three horns.
+- Horns are present in male and female giraffes, with males having up to three horns.

-- Male giraffes fight with their necks by swinging it from one side to another.
+- A male giraffe fights using its neck by swinging it from one side to the other.

 - The spots on a giraffe’s body act as camouflage for protection against predators.

-- A giraffe has four stomachs which speed up the digestion process.
+- A giraffe has four stomachs, which speeds up the digestion process.

-- Giraffes are most vulnerable while bending down to drink water since they cannot see an approaching predator.
+- Giraffes are most vulnerable while bending down to drink water, as they cannot see an approaching predator.

-- A lion’s roar is so powerful that can be heard from eight kilometres away.
+- A lion’s roar is so powerful that it can be heard from eight kilometres away.

-- The heaviest lion ever weighed was at a mind-boggling 375 kilograms.
+- The heaviest lion ever weighed was a mind-boggling 375 kilograms.

-- The responsibility of hunting mostly lies with the female lion as they are better hunters than males.
+- The responsibility of hunting mostly lies with female lions, as they are better hunters than males.